cmeeren/Faqt/README.md

 Writing your own assertions is easy!
 They are implemented exactly like Faqt’s built-in assertions, so you can always look at those for inspiration.

-Let’s look at the implementation for Faqt’s simplest assertion, `Be`.
-Don’t be discouraged by how detailed the explanation below is; it’s better to explain it thoroughly once than piecewise here and there.
+Let’s look at the implementation for Faqt’s simplest assertion, `Be`:

 ```f#
 open Faqt